 The Company owns its current interests in its Kazakh projects through TAG and Kul-Bas.
 As a result of this ownership, the Company currently has a 100% interest in, and is operator of, two proven shallow gas fields (the Kyzyloi and Akkulka Fields), producing from the Kyzyloi sand reservoir under the Kyzyloi Field Licence and Production Contract and the Akkulka Production Contract.
 TAG also has a 100% interest in the surrounding Akkulka Exploration Licence and Contract area and Kul-Bas has a 100% interest in the Kul-Bas Exploration and Production Contract.
-These lands are all within the Aktobe region of western Kazakhstan.
+These contract areas are all within the Aktobe region of western Kazakhstan.

 The Kyzyloi Gas Field commenced production on December 19, 2007 and the Central Akkulka Gas Field commenced production on September 16, 2010.
-The Doris oil field commenced pilot production in January 2011.
-Total gas Reserves in the Kyzyloi Field (which includes reserves for eight producing gas wells in the main Kyzyloi Field and reserves in the adjacent fault block discovered by the AKK 05) Proved plus Probable plus Possible net to the Company's interest are 27.1 Bcf (0.77 Bcm) with Probable Reserves being 9.9 Bcf (0.28 Bcm) and Total Proved Reserves being 17.2 Bcf (0.49 Bcm).
+The Doris oil field (in the Akkulka Exploration Contract Area)

+commenced pilot production in January 2011.
+Total gas Reserves in the Kyzyloi Field (which includes reserves for eight producing gas wells in the main Kyzyloi Field and reserves in the adjacent fault block discovered by the AKK 05 well) Total Proven plus Probable plus Possible net to the Company's interest are 35.9 Bcf (1.02 Bcm) with Total Proven plus Probable Reserves being 23.9 Bcf (0.68 Bcm) and Total Proven Reserves being 14.2 Bcf (0.40 Bcm).
+Akkulka Gas reserves (combined Exploration and Production Contracts) Total Proven plus Probable plus Possible net to the Company's interest are 57.9 Bcf (1.64 Bcm) with Total Proven plus Probable Reserves being 44.2 Bcf (1.25 Bcm) and Total Proven Reserves being 30.9 Bcf (0.87 Bcm).
+Oil reserves for the Akkulka Exploration Contract are Total Proven plus Probable plus Possible net to the Company's interest 20.370 MMbbls with Total Proven plus Probable Reserves being 12.277 MMbbls and Total Proven Reserves being 6.022 MMbbls with corresponding small amounts of associated gas.
 See "Statement of Reserves Data and Other Oil and Gas Information" for further information.

-In 2007, Tethys constructed a 56 km, 325 mm diameter export pipeline from the Kyzyloi Field gathering station to the main Bukhara-Urals gas trunkline, where a booster compressor station was constructed at km910 on that trunkline (known as the "BCS") and with natural gas flowing into the main trunkline which is owned by Intergas Central Asia, a division of the Kazakh state natural gas company KazTransGas.
+In 2007, Tethys constructed a 56 km, 325 mm diameter export pipeline from the Kyzyloi Field gathering station to the main Bukhara-Urals gas trunkline, where a booster compressor station was constructed at km910 on that trunkline (the "BCS") and with natural gas flowing into the main trunkline which is owned by Intergas Central Asia, a division of the Kazakh state natural gas company KazTransGas.
 The Kyzyloi and Akkulka Fields produce from Eocene age shallow marine sandstones at a depth of approximately 450 m.
 Subsequently the Akkulka Field was tied into this system and the BCS upgraded.
 A slightly deeper reservoir (the "Tasaran") has also been found to be gas productive in the same area and further development of these gas deposits is planned for the future.

-Tethys has also discovered oil at deeper horizons in the Akkulka Block firstly in the Doris field.
+Tethys has also discovered oil in deeper horizons in the Akkulka Block in the Doris field.